 In December 2004, the Financial Accounting Standards Board issued FAS No. 123 (revised 2004), Share-Based Payment ("FAS No. 123R"), which is a revision of FAS No. 123, Accounting for Stock-Based Compensation.
 FAS No. 123R supersedes Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees, and amends FAS No. 95, Statement of Cash Flows.
 Registrants were initially required to adopt FAS No. 123R as of the beginning of the first interim or annual period that begins after June 15, 2005.
-On April 14, 2005, subsequent to the end of our 2005 first quarter, the Securities and Exchange Commission adopted a new rule that allows companies to implement FAS No. 123R at the beginning of their next fiscal year, instead of the next reporting period, that begins after June 15, 2005.
+On April 14, 2005, the Securities and Exchange Commission adopted a new rule that allows companies to implement FAS No. 123R at the beginning of their next fiscal year that begins after June 15, 2005.
 We will adopt FAS No. 123R at the beginning of our 2006 fiscal year.
 We are currently evaluating the impact of adoption of this pronouncement.

-Operating results for the three-month period ended March 31, 2005 are not necessarily indicative of the results that may be expected for the year ending December 31, 2005.
+Operating results for the three- and six-month periods ended June 30, 2005 are not necessarily indicative of the results that may be expected for the year ending December 31, 2005.
 For further information, refer to the financial statements and footnotes included in our annual report on Form 10-K for the year ended December 31, 2004.

 Our consolidated financial statements include the accounts of Omega and all direct and indirect wholly owned subsidiaries.
 All inter-company accounts and transactions have been eliminated in consolidation.
 We have one reportable segment consisting of investments in real estate.
 Our business is to provide financing and capital to the long-term healthcare industry with a particular focus on skilled nursing facilities located in the United States.
 Our core portfolio consists of long-term lease and mortgage agreements.
-All of our leases are "triple-net" leases, which require the tenants to pay all property related expenses.
+All of our leases are "triple-net" leases, which require the tenants to pay all property-related expenses.
 Our mortgage revenue derives from fixed-rate mortgage loans, which are secured by first mortgage liens on the underlying real estate and personal property of the mortgagor.
 Substantially all depreciation expenses reflected in the consolidated statements of operations relate to the ownership of our investment in real estate.